codybartfast/dirpaths/README.md

   parent of that directory as the AppRoot.
 E.g., if the Base directory  is `...\apps\myapp\bin` then `...\apps\myapp\` will be the AppRoot.
-This is useful for deploying applications using a tree structure similar to that at the top of this page when the executable is in the `bin` directory.
+This is useful for deploying applications using a tree structure similar to that at the top of this page and the executable is in the `bin` directory.

-  3. If one of the parent directories of the Base dir is named `bin` then use a sibling of that `bin` directory named `AppRoot`.
+  3. If one of the parent directories of the Base directory is named `bin` then use a sibling of that `bin` directory named `AppRoot`.
 This is useful for running the application under Visual Studio.
-If the Base directory is `..\Project\bin\Debug\net9.0` then the AppRoot will be:
+E.g., If the Base directory is `...\Project\bin\Debug\net9.0` then the AppRoot will be:
-  `..\Project\AppRoot\`.\
+  `...\Project\AppRoot\`.\
  \
   However, if the application is a Debug build and the directory `AppRoot-Debug` _already_ exists, then that will be used instead.
 It will